tw-mosip/inji-wallet/docs/presentation-during-issuance.md

     - In case of any error (no matching credentials / consent rejected), it throws an exception which is caught in handle method to create error VP response.
     - For successful scenario, it creates the VP response using inji-openid4vp library by calling constructUnsignedVPToken and then using signVerifiablePresentation callback to get the signed data, pass the signed data to constructVPResponse method of inji-openid4vp library to get the final VP response.
     - Order of operations
-      - Call handlePresentationRequest callback to get selected credentials from Wallet
+      - Call selectCredentialsForPresentation callback to get selected credentials and other data - signatureSuite (default param), holderId (Optional) from Wallet
       - Create VP response (success / error) using inji-openid4vp library methods

   - sendOVPAuthorizationResponseToIssuer(iar: String, authSession: String, vpResponse: VPResponse) : AuthorizationResponse [private]